Maiyama

-Maiyama is a Local Government Area in Kebbi State, Nigeria.
-Its headquarters are in the town of Maiyama.
+Maiyama is a town and Local Government Area in Kebbi State, Nigeria.

 It has an area of 1,028 km^{2} and a population of 175,686 at the 2006 census.

 The postal code of the area is 863.

 Climate

-The average annual temperature in Maiyama, Nigeria, which is 1.76% higher than the national average, is 31.22°C, which is characteristic of a tropical wet and dry climate.
+The average annual temperature in Maiyama, Nigeria, which is 1.76% higher than the national average, is 31.22 °C, which is characteristic of a tropical wet and dry climate.

 Because of the growing effects of climate change, Maiyama is seeing an increase in weather variation, including heat waves.

+Maiyama features a hot savanna climate with a brief rainy season from June to September.
+The dry months are prolonged, with high temperatures and dry northeasterly winds common during Harmattan.